APIs-guru/openapi-directory/README.md

 Licenses
 --------------------------
-All code in this repository is released under the [MIT](http://opensource.org/licenses/MIT) licence.<br>
 All API definitions contributed to project by authors are covered by the [CC01.0](https://creativecommons.org/publicdomain/zero/1.0/) license.<br>
 All API definitions acquired from public sources under the [Fair use](http://en.wikipedia.org/wiki/Fair_use) principle.